8:30 a.m. (Classic/Traditional Service)

 IS THERE CHILDCARE DURING CHURCH?

 Yes, during our 10:45am service our nursery and preschool is available for all children birth - PreK while grades K-5 have Children's Church.
 Your child's comfort and safety are our top concerns.
 All our nursery/childrens volunteers have undergone background checks.
-To get an early start on checking your child in for the first time click on this link.

 WILL I BE PUSHED TO DO SOMETHING I DON'T WANT TO DO?